second-state/wasm-joey/documentation/usage.md

 # Request / Response

 ## Request data specifications
-Please read the following request types (load, read, execute, update, delete) and take note of the data specifications.
+Please read the following request types (set, get, execute, update, delete) and take note of the data specifications.
 We provide examples for each.

 ### Set a Wasm executable in hex format
 Set a Wasm binary into the system and return a freshly minted `wasm_id` back to the calling code